ioccc-src/winner/faq.md

 <div id="faq2_0">
 <div id="how_many">
-### FAQ 2.0: How many submissions do the judges receive for a given IOCCC?
+### FAQ 2.0: How many entries do the judges receive for a given IOCCC?
 </div>
 </div>